emmanuel-battesti/swarm-rescue/README.md

 # Contact

-If you have questions about the code, you can contact me at : emmanuel . battesti at ensta-paris . fr
+If you have questions about the code, you can contact : emmanuel . battesti at ensta-paris . fr